Edinson Cavani: 2010 World Cup and 2011 Copa América

-On 6 February 2008, Cavani made his first senior appearance for the Uruguayan senior team, scoring in a 2–2 draw with Colombia.
-He scored from his own area on the counterattack from a corner.

-On 22 June 2010, in the final match of the group stage of the 2010 World Cup, Cavani set-up a goal for Luis Suárez in a 1–0 win over Mexico.
+On 6 February 2008, Cavani debuted for the Uruguayan senior team in a 2–2 draw against Colombia, scoring from his own area on the counterattack from a corner.
+The same year on 22 June, in the final match of the group stage of the 2010 World Cup, Cavani set-up a goal for Luis Suárez in a 1–0 victory over Mexico.
 Uruguay won Group A and advanced to the knockout stage.
-On 10 July 2010, he scored against Germany in the third place match to make the score 1–1; Germany went on to win 3–2.
+On 10 July, he scored against Germany in the third place match to make the score 1–1; Germany went on to win 3–2.

-On 8 October 2010, he scored his first international hat-trick in a friendly match against Indonesia, a 7–1 win in Jakarta in which Luis Suárez also scored a hat-trick.
+On 8 October 2010, Cavani scored his first international hat-trick in a 7–1 friendly victory against Indonesia, where Luis Suárez also scored a hat-trick.

 Cavani was included in the Uruguayan squad at the 2011 Copa América in Argentina.
 He started the first two group games, but a knee injury in the second game against Chile ruled him out until the final.
 In the final, he replaced Álvaro Pereira after 63 minutes, and was involved in his team's final goal as Uruguay beat Paraguay 3–0 won a record 15th title.